GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/framework/spring/index.md

 **Install oxd-spring**

-Your client application must have a valid SSL certificate, so it should support https connection(  the URL application URL should be in the form : `https://yourApplicationName`
+Your client application must have a valid SSL certificate, so it should support https connection(the application URL should be in the form : `https://yourApplicationName`)

 The client hostname should be a valid `hostname`(FQDN), not a localhost or an IP address.
 You can configure the hostname by adding the following entry in the host file: